Learn

 Phone Calls with College Coaches

 Sometimes a college coach may want to speak to you on the phone (or through video chat using Zoom or FaceTime).
-Feel free to refer to our Recruiting Rules and Regulations article that goes over the contact periods of when college coaches can call you, as well as you being able to contact college coaches by phone.
+Check out our Recruiting Rules and Regulations article for details on contact periods in your sport, including when college coaches can call you and when you're allowed to contact them by phone.
 The NCAA Recruiting Calendar for your specific sport can also be found here

 We typically recommend having an email exchange with the coach before giving them a phone call.
-Talking on the phone is much more personal, so laying the groundwork and giving the coach an opportunity to look into your academic and athletic profile background before speaking on the phone will be beneficial.
+Talking on the phone is much more personal, so laying the groundwork and giving the coach an opportunity to review your academic and athletic background before speaking on the phone will be beneficial.

-Remember that college coaches have restrictions regarding when they can call, depending on the student-athlete's graduation year, their division, and the sport they coach.
-At the NCAA DI and DII levels, coaches cannot initiate phone calls, texting, and video meetings until June 15th after your Sophomore Year or September 1st of your Junior Year.
+Remember that college coaches have restrictions regarding when they can call, depending on their sport, division, and the student-athlete's graduation year.
+At the NCAA DI level, coaches cannot initiate phone calls, text, or have video meetings until June 15th after your Sophomore Year or September 1st of your Junior Year.
 Learn exactly when a college coach can call you here.

 Can I Call a College Coach?